 The Building Blocks of a Custodial Trust

-Before diving into how custodial trusts work in Arizona, the law lays out precise definitions for every role and concept involved.
-These definitions matter because they determine who has authority, who benefits, and what triggers certain protections.
+Before understanding how custodial trusts work, you need to know the key definitions.
+These definitions matter because they set who has authority, who benefits, and what triggers protections.
+They apply to every type of property in a custodial trust.

 "Custodial trust property" means an interest in property transferred to or held under a declaration of trust by a custodial trustee under this chapter and the income from and proceeds of that interest.